publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 3.3.7-beta =
+* Compat : PublishPress Revisions - Existing "Edit Page" Permissions could not be mirrored as "Revise Page" Permissions using bulk action dropdown
+* Compat : PublishPress Revisions - Existing "Revise Page" Permissions could not be mirrored as "Edit Page" Permissions using bulk action dropdown
+* Compat : PublishPress Revisions - PHP warning on Edit Group Permissions screen if any Specific Permissions are stored for the Revise operation

 = 3.3.6 - 8 Oct 2020 =
 * Fixed : Post-specific permissions did not correctly enable access under some configurations with "Post-specific Permissions take priority" setting enabled